PoisotLab/ms_betacov_mapping/README.md

 bat-betacoronvirus complex has been more isolated, and is probably undergoing a different co-evolutionary dynamic.
-Alternatively, this distinctiveness hostpot may be a product of under-sampling: South-America is one of the places where the fewest betacoronaviruses have been discovered (Anthony et al., 2017), and adding more viruses would bring the distinctiveness of known sequences down.
-Previous work has suggested the Americas may be a hotspot of both undiscovered bat viruses in general (Olival) and coronavirus specifically (Anthony), though not necessarily betacoronaviruses, and particularly not those in clades with notable zoonotic potential (c.f.
-Anthony).
+Alternatively, this distinctiveness hostpot may be a product of under-sampling: South-America is one of the places where the fewest betacoronaviruses have been discovered [@Anthony2017GloPat], and adding more viruses would bring the distinctiveness of known sequences down.
+Previous work has suggested the Americas may be a hotspot of both undiscovered bat viruses in general [@Allen2017GloHot; @Olival2017HosVir] and coronavirus specifically [@Anthony2017GloPat], though not necessarily betacoronaviruses, and particularly not those in clades with notable zoonotic potential.

 ## Geographic Mosaic of bat-betacoronavirus risk